DiogoDuart3/tanstack-router-laravel/README.md

 End-to-end type safety from database to UI with TypeScript, TanStack Router, and Laravel's strong typing.

 ### ⚡ **Performance**
-Built on Laravel's proven architecture with React 19's concurrent features for optimal performance.
+Built on Laravel's proven API architecture with React 19's concurrent features and TanStack Query for optimal performance.

 ### 📱 **PWA Ready**
 Progressive Web App support with offline capabilities and native app-like experience.

 ### 🎯 **Developer Experience**
-Hot reload, type checking, and modern tooling for the best development experience.
+Hot reload, type checking, file-based routing, and modern tooling for the best development experience.

 ---